 The first blank would have to be Humility.
 Gosh, but it was a shock to discover that my initial efforts weren’t as good as I thought.
 That my skills weren’t up to par.
 That while some readers forgave my bumbling efforts and wrote nice reviews, others tossed hand grenade truths that nearly shattered my calm disposition.
 I had to accept a whole new level of humility or throw away my pen.

 Learning New Skills hustled for the second position, ramming against every wish list I ever made.
 I just wanted to WRITE.
 Not being a total fool, I planned to leave editing, proofreading, design, and publishing to the experts.

 Well, that sounded good in theory.

-Grammarly should be up for Literary Guardian Angel of the Year Award.
+Grammarly should be up for the Literary Guardian Angel of the Year Award.
 Just saying…

 I also had to wrangle design elements and learn the tricks and tribulations of publishing online.
 I did pay experts.
 Those poor souls not only helped me to shape better books, but they taught me much-needed skills so I can now fly solo—on occasion.